 If you haven’t had arrabiata sauce, it’s basically a spicy red marinara sauce.
 I’ve had varying degrees of spiciness, however usually arrabiata is pretty mild.
-You can make your own by simply adding a little crushed red pepper flakes to your favorite pasta sauce.
+You can make your own by simply adding a little crushed red pepper flakes to your favorite marinara sauce.